faizmokhtar/til.faizmokhtar.com/content/posts/how-to-get-the-list-of-all-build-settings-available-in-your-xcode-projects.md

   - xcode
 comments: true
 ---
-I learn a command from my senior, Joseph this week that can print all available build settings available in your Xcode project.
+I learned a command from my senior(Joseph) this week that can print all available build settings available in your Xcode project.

 This is super helpful when you have to write a custom run script or when you have to edit a 3rd party library install script (like what I experienced this week 😭)